odoonz/odoonz-addons/account_central_billing/README.rst

 Configuration
 =============

 #.
-For each centrally billed partner, select the approriate supplier or customer billing option.
+For each centrally billed partner, select the appropriate supplier or customer billing option.
 #.
 Specify the partner to bill / receive bills from

 Usage